Search

 • Gifts to qualifying charities

 In addition, you can take advantage of a federal gift tax exclusion each year that applies to individual gifts.
-The annual exclusion amounts per donee are:
+The annual exclusion amounts per donee in 2025 is $19,000.

 What happens if you gift someone something that exceeds the annual limit?
 You'll need to fill out a gift tax return, but you won't necessarily owe taxes.